random-robbie/firebaseio-checker-go/README.md

 # firebaseio-checker-go

-Firebase url checker in go
+Firebase url checker in go it will dump the contents of the database to a json file for you.

 Requirements
 ---